milletyann/milletyann/README.md

-### Hi there 👋
+### Hola 👋

-My name is Yann and I'm a computer science student at Telecom SudParis (Polytechnical Institute of Paris).
+My name is Yann and I'm a French computer science student at Telecom SudParis (Polytechnical Institute of Paris).
 I am looking towards a specialization in Artificial Intelligence but I also like to code sometimes.
 I will try to upload some projects on here.